Guide to Unwanted Facial and Body Hair: Causes, Removal, and More

 In normal cases of body and facial hair growth, men and women bothered by it will seek out options to control it—by shaving, waxing, electrolysis, or using other common methods of temporary or permanent hair removal.
 When hairiness in men and women is abnormally excessive, or when its an unwanted physical aspect of a transgender patient undergoing MTF transition, the unwanted hair can be more than just an aesthetic issue.
 In these cases, patients are highly encouraged to seek a medical evaluation for treatment from a professional dermatologist, endocrinologist, or another medical professional.

 When excessive hairiness is a medical disorder, the diagnosis is likely to be hirsutism or hypertrichosis—two separate conditions that are often confused with one another.
-It can also be a factor in MTF transitions for transgender patients, when a biological male’s more masculine facial hair and body hair are symptoms that are treated with hormone therapies and other hair removal methods as a part of the feminization process.
+It can also be a factor in MTF transitions for transgender patients when a biological male’s more masculine facial hair and body hair are symptoms that are treated with hormone therapies and other hair removal methods as a part of the feminization process.

 Hypertrichosis, which is known colloquially as “werewolf syndrome,” is a rare condition that is characterized by an excessive amount of hair growth that can be found all over the entire body, or in certain, localized spots, in both men and women.
 The hair that grows in hypertrichosis can be long, short, thick and dark, or fine and light-colored.
 The onset of hypertrichosis can happen at birth or can be acquired at any point in time thereafter.

-Hirsutism, on the other hand, is a condition which affects mostly women.
+Hirsutism, on the other hand, is a condition that affects mostly women.
 In hirsutism, the body produces an excessive amount of male hormones, which causes the abnormal growth of thick, dark, and coarse body and facial hair.
 The excess hair growth is normally found in areas associated with the normal male body and facial hair patterns, such as the mustache and beard area, neck, chest, back, shoulders, inner thighs, and lower abdomen.
 Hirsutism is also sometimes accompanied by other symptoms of virilization in women, which refers to the additional development of other masculine characteristics in the female body, due to an excess amount of androgen levels (like testosterone).

 For these reasons, it is critical for those suffering from symptoms of unwanted hair growth to be evaluated by a licensed and reputable dermatologist.
 In most cases, unwanted hair growth—whether due to illness, a congenital disorder, hormonal imbalance, or a more serious disease—is highly treatable, and can be resolved with a dedicated medical plan designed to identify the cause, slow down the hair growth, or stop it completely.